Skip to content

 • The statue was cast in Pietrasanta, Italy in the province of Lucca at FONDERIA ARTISTICA MARIANI

-• The Fenwick statue is the first non-mythical outdoor sculpture in New Jersey of a woman.
+• The Fenwick statue is the first non-mythical outdoor sculpture of a woman in New Jersey.

-• The life-sized sculpture was fashioned from a photograph of the former model that appeared in a 1985 Architectural Digest article.
+• The life-sized sculpture was fashioned from a photograph of the former model in a 1985 Architectural Digest article.

 The inspiration for the sculpture was this photo taken of Congresswoman Fenwick at her friend Jane Englehart’s house in Bernardsville in 1985.
 Source: Architectural Digest